Bellawei0/Scry/README.md

 Instructions for use

-1. Download or pull the project source code from Github

 This repository contains all the source code to run the application in a Docker container, or without it.

 The Dockerized build has a few lines of code that are different in the back-end.